 I majored in art, and the art building stood next to the old architecture building.
-The old architecture building is still there, however the architectecure college has expanded considerably.
-It’s in a newer, bigger building, and it’s now part of the Design School, which includes graphic design, interior design and other courses of study.
-This change was in the early planning stages at the time I graduated, but it was still quite a surprise to see how different it was.
+The building is still there.
+However, the architectecure college has expanded considerably.
+It’s now in a newer, bigger building, and part of the Design School.
+The Design includes graphic design, interior design and other courses of study.
+This change was in the early planning stages at the time I graduated.
+Nonetheless, seeing it was still quite a surprise.

 Photography is that it’s more than just a visual art.
 It’s a time machine.
 It captures unique moments in time and preserves them forever.